What You’ll Learn

 Application, Stage and Scene

-Let’s take a quick look at this little bit of code, because there’s more going on there than it seems.
+Let’s take a quick look at this little bit of code, because there’s more going on there than it might seem.

 Application